NVIDIA/spark-rapids-jni/src/main/cpp/faultinj/README.md

 The goal of this tool is to increase testability of the failure handling logic in CUDA applications.

-It's especially important when CUDA is embedded in a higher-level fault-tolerant framework to ensure that CUDA failures are handled correctly in that
+It is especially important when CUDA is embedded in a higher-level fault-tolerant framework to ensure that CUDA failures are handled correctly in that
 - fatal errors leaving a GPU in unusable state are detected and such GPUs are prevented from executing retries for a failed computation